A new quasi-analytic class: Stacks and perforations

-In this language, we are just dealing with a holomorphic function on an open subset of $\X \setminus \cP$, where $\cP \subset \X $ is a {\em discrete} set of poles \footnote{We will use the word pole for any kind of isolated singularity of a holomorphic function and refer to an essential singularity as a pole of infinite order.} of $f$.
-The set $P_n:=p(\cP \bigcap \X_n)$ then is the set of poles of the function $f_n$ and so $f_n$ is holomorphic on $U_n \subset p((\X \setminus \cP)_n)=\PM \setminus P_n$.
-The union of the sets of poles $P_n:=p(\cP_n) \subset \PM$ is precisely the image set $P:=p(\cP)$.
+In this language, we are just dealing with a holomorphic function on an open subset of $\X \setminus \cP$, where $\cP \subset \X $ is a {\em discrete} set of singularities.
+The set $P_n:=\pi(\cP \bigcap \X_n)$ then is the set of singularities of the function $f_n$ and so $f_n$ is holomorphic on $U_n \subset \pi((\X \setminus \cP)_n)=\CM \setminus P_n$.
+If the function $f_n$ is unbounded at a point of $P_n$, that is if the singularity is non-removable then we say that the point is an {\em isolated singularity}~\footnote{We will use the word isolated singularity for any kind of unramified non removable isolated singularity of a holomorphic function and refer to an essential singularity as a singularity of infinite order.} of $f$.
+The union of the singularity sets $P_n:=\pi(\cP_n) \subset \CM$ is precisely the image set $P:=\pi(\cP)$.
 This set is countable, and it may have points of accumulation or even be dense in $\P$.
-However, by the discreteness of $\cP$ in $\X$, for $z_0 \notin P$ we always find a neighbourhood of the fibre $p^{-1}(z_0)$ disjoint of $\cP$.
+However, by the discreteness of $\cP$ in $\X$, for $z_0 \notin P$ we always find a neighbourhood of the fibre $\pi^{-1}(z_0)$ disjoint from $\cP$.
 This is one of the technical advantages of working on $\X$, rather than on $\C$ or $\P$.
-The ring of holomorphic functions of this sort are sections of a sheaf $\Ot_{\X}(*\cP)$ on $\X$, where the $*$ in front of $\cP$ indicates that arbitrary pole orders are allowed.
-By definition, a section $f$ of the direct image sheaf